 The committee meets in confidence in a separate room and this service may also be used as a mentoring process where inventors are given advice and direction at each stage of their invention’s development.
 There are many steps along the way to proving the idea including making the prototype, proof of concept, market research, refining the manufacturing process, packaging, distribution, assembly and sales.
-Each step can be run by the feasibility committee to obtain their advice and comments.
+Each step can be shown to the feasibility committee to obtain their advice and comments.

 The feasibility committee see many ideas and inventions that the inventor is convinced has enormous potential, but very few ever make it to market and very few of those are economically successful, however we are committed to helping everyone and we do not judge because the unlikeliest of inventions may be the next big thing.

 The first thing they do is offer to evaluate your idea and of course you get a glowing report of its possible worth which seems to validate your own thoughts and your capacity as a great inventor.
-You get excited and they charge you for all manner of services including the evaluation, patent advice, patent searches, drawings, prototypes, marketing information and then the actual marketing process.
+You get excited and after that they charge you for all manner of services including the evaluation, patent advice, patent searches, drawings, prototypes, marketing information and then the actual marketing process.
 The marketing usually fails which leaves you out of pocket for tens of thousands of dollars.

-The fact is that we have not yet met anyone reliable has a ready supply of investors for good ideas because an idea is not worth very much until somebody has put in a lot of time and money to work out the correct market, produce the product and sell it to distributors.
+The fact is that we have not yet met anyone reliable who has a ready supply of investors for good ideas because an idea is not worth very much until somebody has put in a lot of time and money to work out the correct market, produce the product and sell it to distributors.
 Only then will the product be worth something unless you have a great idea that would suit a particular business person which can happen.
-What you must do with these marketing fraudsters is to check their success stories thoroughly before committing your capital.
+What you must do with these marketing fraudsters is to check their success stories thoroughly by contacting them before committing your capital.